harryyeh/chef-ipaddress/README.md

 # DESCRIPTION

-Chef's Cookbook to change an ip address on a node server and set it to static based on attributes defined in a JSON file.
-This has been tested and verified working on Ubuntu 12.04.
-All the recipe does is set a static ip by overwriting the /etc/network/interfaces file in Ubuntu.
+Chef's Cookbook to change an IP address on a node server and set it to static based on attributes defined in a JSON file.
+This has been tested and verified working on Ubuntu 12.04, and Centos 7.
+On Ubuntu, this recipe will edit `/etc/network/interfaces`, and `/etc/sysconfig/network-scripts/ifcfg-<name>` on Centos.

 Direct Link to the project on Github: